RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/observation_builders.md

         # We will first grab the car that is being controlled by this agent.
         car = state.cars[agent]

-        # Then we'll check if this agent is on the orange team already.
+        # Then we'll check if this agent is on the blue team already.
-        if car.team_num == ORANGE_TEAM:
+        if car.team_num == BLUE_TEAM:
             agent_physics_state = state.cars[agent].physics
             ball = state.ball
         else:
-            # If this agent isn't on the orange team we'll use the inverted physics information for both the car and the ball.
+            # If this agent isn't on the blue team we'll use the inverted physics information for both the car and the ball.
             agent_physics_state = state.cars[agent].inverted_physics
             ball = state.inverted_ball